Lead Belly: Music career

 In December 1934, Ledbetter participated in a "smoker" (group sing-along) at a Modern Language Association meeting at a hotel in Philadelphia.
 He was written up in the press as a convict who had sung his way out of prison.
-On New Year's Day, 1935, the pair arrived in New York City, where Lomax was scheduled to meet with his publisher, Macmillan, about a new collection of folk songs.
+On New Year's Day 1935, the pair arrived in New York City, where Lomax was scheduled to meet with his publisher, Macmillan, about a new collection of folk songs.
 The newspapers were eager to write about the "singing convict".
 Time magazine made one of its first March of Time newsreels about him.
-Lead Belly attained fame—although not fortune.
+Lead Belly attained fame but not fortune.

-On January 23–25, 1935, Ledbetter had the first of several recording sessions with American Record Corporation (ARC).
+In January 1935, he married his girlfriend, Martha Promise.
+She came north from Louisiana to join him and the Lomaxes in Wilton, Connecticut, as they began work on a book about Lead Belly's music.
+On January 23–25, 1935, Ledbetter had the first of several commercial recording sessions with American Record Corporation (ARC).
 These sessions, combined with two others on February 5 and March 25, yielded 53 takes.
-Of those recordings, only six were ever released during Ledbetter's lifetime.
-ARC decided to simultaneously release these songs on six different labels they owned: Banner, Melotone, Oriole, Perfect, Romeo, and Paramount.
+Only six were released during Ledbetter's lifetime.
+ARC released these songs on six different labels they owned: Banner, Melotone, Oriole, Perfect, Romeo, and Paramount.
 These recordings achieved little commercial success.
-Part of the reason for the poor sales may have been that ARC released only his blues songs rather than the folk songs for which he would later become better known.
+Part of the reason for the poor sales may have been that ARC released only his blues songs rather than the folk songs he would later become better known for.
 Ledbetter continued to struggle financially.
-Like many performers, what income he made during his career came from touring, not from record sales.
-In February 1935, he married his girlfriend, Martha Promise, who came north from Louisiana to join him.
+He earned his income through touring, not record sales.

-During February Ledbetter recorded his repertoire with Alan Lomax, who also recorded other African Americans.
-Lomax interviewed Ledbetter about his life for their forthcoming book, Negro Folk Songs As Sung by Lead Belly (1936).
-The Lomax book contains numerous sensational accounts of uncertain authenticity.
-According to the authors, the work was not an "accurate biography" but a "loosely woven texture of unreconstructed stories."
+While in Wilton, the Lomaxes recorded Ledbetter's songs for the book Negro Folk Songs As Sung by Lead Belly (1936), and purportedly captured his life story.
+The book contains numerous sensational accounts of uncertain authenticity.
+The authors said the work was not an "accurate biography" but a "loosely woven texture of unreconstructed stories."

 In March 1935, Ledbetter accompanied John Lomax on a previously scheduled two-week lecture tour of colleges and universities in the Northeast, culminating at Harvard.
 At the end of the month, John Lomax decided he could no longer work with Ledbetter.
 He gave him and Martha enough money to return by bus to Louisiana.
-He also gave Martha the money her husband had earned during three months of performing, but in installments, on the pretext that Lead Belly would spend it all on drinking if he was given a lump sum.
-From Louisiana, Ledbetter successfully sued Lomax for both the full amount of his earnings and release from his management contract.
+He also gave Martha the money her husband had earned during three months of performing, but in installments, on the pretext that Lead Belly would spend it all on drinking if given a lump sum.
+From Louisiana, Ledbetter successfully sued Lomax for his full earnings and release from his management contract.
 The quarrel was bitter, with hard feelings on both sides.
-In the midst of the legal wrangling, Ledbetter wrote to Lomax proposing they team up again, but this did not happen.
-The book that the Lomaxes published about Lead Belly in the fall of 1936 proved a commercial failure.
+In the midst of the legal wrangling, Ledbetter wrote to Lomax proposing they team up again.
+This did not happen.
+The book that the Lomaxes published about Lead Belly in the fall of 1936 was a commercial failure.